atomiqio/promisify-lite/README.md

 Convert idiomatic async functions that expect callbacks to EcmaScript 2015 promises.

+## Why promisify-lite?

+`promisify-lite` is a very lightweight package that only does one thing: wrap standard Node callback-style functions with promises.
+It can wrap individual functions and entire modules when you `require` them. `promisify-lite` is not a promise implementation;
+it requires that you use a version of Node that supports promises.
+It was originally written as a helper for `iojs` when it was released with promise support, but is now supported for Node v4 and later.

 ## Quick Overview

 When you "promisify" a function that expects a callback, you create a wrapper around it.